shog-ai/shoggoth/src/docs/md/docs.md

 Before making pull requests, first create a new issue on the [issues page](https://github.com/shoggoth-systems/shoggoth/issues) outlining the problems you want to solve, the feature you want to add, or the bug you want to fix.

-All libraries in ./lib/ are external dependencies and contributions to them should be made in their respective repositories. i.e. to contribute to Sonic, send PRs to the [sonic Github repo](https://github.com/shoggoth-systems/sonic).
+There are dependencies in `./lib/`.
+Some of these dependencies are external dependencies, meaning they are not part of the Shoggoth project.
+To contribute to external dependencies, please refer to their respective GitHub repositories listed in [dependencies](#dependencies).

+Some other dependencies including sonic, camel, tuwi, and netlibc are internal dependencies, meaning they are developed alongside Shoggoth.
+You can contibute to them by making your changes within the Shoggoth repository itself, and prefixing your commits and PRs with the name of the dependency like "SONIC: fixed a sonic specific bug".

 ### Coding guidelines